improveTheWorld/DataFlow.NET/docs/iCode-Data-Layer.md

-# iCode.Data Layer Documentation
+# DataFlow.Data Layer Documentation

-The iCode.Data layer provides the foundation for data access, reading, writing, and transformation operations in the DataFlow.NET framework.
+The DataFlow.Data layer provides the foundation for data access, reading, writing, and transformation operations in the DataFlow.NET framework.

 ## Overview